 Listen to this article

-What this may also mean is that once they are able to find (maybe after a year or a quarter – only USCIS knows) that people in EB3 have already got GC using EB2 queue, the EB3 queue may be moved forward and may take a good jump.
+What this may also mean is that once they are able to find (maybe in Oct 2022 bulletin – only USCIS knows) that people in EB3 have already got GC using the EB2 queue, the EB3 queue may be moved forward and may take a good jump.

-If we go by this logic, both EB2 and EB3 should stay close to each other within 3 months’ difference.
+If we go by this logic, both EB2 and EB3 should stay close to each other within 3 months.

-We believe that this may happen in the second half of the fiscal year i.e. after April 2022.
+We believe that this may happen in the first half of the fiscal year i.e. after Oct 2022.

 This article will discuss: